-Whistleblowing regarding the Headteacher should be made to the relevant Director of Education whose contact details are readily available to staff.
+Whistleblowing re. the Headteacher should be made to the Director of Education (primary schools) whose contact details are readily available to staff.
+If they are unavailable, contact should be made with the WeST Director of Inclusion, or the West Director of People.